nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `list` followed by `edit 2 p/quant researcher d/01-01-2023` will edit the position and assignment date of the 1st internship in the list to quant researcher and 1 January 2023 respectively.
 * `find hrt` followed by `edit 1 pr/REJECTED` will edit the application process of the 1st internship in the results of the find command to `REJECTED`.

+### Copy details of internship : `copy`

+Copies all details of internship at index into clipboard

+Format: `copy INDEX`

+* Only the internship at index specified is copied.
+* The list uses 1-based indexing, which means the index **must be a positive integer** such as 1, 2, 3, …
+* Full details of the internship will be copied into system clipboard

 ### Undo previous command : `undo`